 The Bebop era directly followed the Swing era and was, in many ways, a direct revolt against it.
 When they weren’t on the bandstand, jazz players often got together to jam, practice and play.
 Many players loved the structure of the small combo and felt liberated from the constraints of orchestrated jazz.

 Bebop, or “bop,” evolved from young, innovative musicians who sought greater artistic expression and technical challenges in music.
-The style includes fast tempos, intricate melodies, and advanced harmonies, which require a high level of virtuosity and improvisational skill.
+The style includes fast tempos, intricate melodies, and advanced harmonies, which require high virtuosity and improvisational skill.

 This period is when jazz started to become “art music.”
 Jazz musicians were no longer performing to please audiences of dancers.
-Rather, they were practicing and performing in the service of a greater artistic vision, which included technical mastery, artistic expression, and musical identity.
+Instead, they were practicing and performing to serve a greater artistic vision, which included technical mastery, creative expression, and musical identity.

-Many of the famous saxophone players in this list first cut their teeth in the bebop era.
+Many famous saxophone players in this list first cut their teeth in the bebop era.

 image source: Wikipedia Commons